2004. Graduate Ceramics Department at Moscow State University Design and Applied Arts named after S. G. Stroganov.

 Central House of Artists, (2011, December), Moscow, Russia.

-Presently Galina’s works may be found in collections of the Marc Chagall Museum, world famous ballet dancer Nikolai Tsiskaridze, great conductor Yuri Temirkanov, Natalia Opaleva, Konstantin Ernst, Maurice Bariush, Boris Friedman and other famous collections.
+Presently Galina’s works may be found in collections of the Marc Chagall Museum, world famous ballet dancer Nikolai Tsiskaridze, great conductor Yuri Temirkanov, Natalia Opaleva, Maurice Bariush, Boris Friedman and other famous collections.